-Another paper (Rial et al., 2010) published in the journal Neuroscience & Biobehavioral Reviews discusses the possible origins of mammalian sleeping patterns in the wakefulness, sun basking, and sleeping states of our reptilian ancestors.
+Another paper published in the journal Neuroscience & Biobehavioral Reviews discusses the possible origins of mammalian sleeping patterns in the wakefulness, sun basking, and sleeping states of our reptilian ancestors.
 It’s a very interesting read.
-In the context of what we’re discussing today, however, one point stands out: the paper suggests that stretching and yawning stems from post-basking risk-assessment behaviors:
+In the context of what we’re discussing today, however, one point stands out: the paper suggests that stretching and yawning stem from post-basking risk-assessment behaviors.

 “Post-basking behaviour always begins with a passive exploration of the immediate environment,” for things such as threats, food, or mates, the authors write.
 “This behaviour […] consists of the suspension of current behaviour, to be replaced by head dipping movements, eye scanning, rearing and adopting stretch attending postures.”

-So not only are yawning and stretching widely-seen in the animal world, they’re also probably very, very ancient habits.
+So not only are yawning and stretching widely seen in the animal world, they’re also probably very, very ancient behaviors.
 We pick them up early and stick with them for life.
 So surely they have a purpose — but what?